 - If you're wanting to see the majestic bald eagle, the best place to go is the National Eagle Center near Alma, along the Mississippi River.
 This area of the river has long been a popular nesting ground for wintering eagles

-Bed and Breakfasts in the area include the Tritsch House Bed and Breakfast, Four Gables Bed and Breakfast, Justin Trails Resort, Westby House Inn B&B, Cream Pitcher Bed and Breakfast, and Sheer Memories' Guest Cottage, and Silver Star B&B Inn.
+Bed and Breakfasts in the area include the Tritsch House Bed and Breakfast, Four Gables Bed and Breakfast, Justin Trails Resort, Westby House Inn B&B, Cream Pitcher Bed and Breakfast, Sheer Memories' Guest Cottage, and Silver Star B&B Inn.

 - In the Milwaukee area, there is a surprisingly great bird watching.
 Thousands of bird enthusiasts head to the Schlitz Audubon Center each year, which features 185-acres of ponds, ravines, woodlands, and prairies.
 There are 6 miles of hiking trails to explore, and up to 250+ bird species to spy.
 Don't miss the opportunity to head up the 60-foot observation tower and enjoy the view, either.